What You Can (and Can’t) Put in Your Dishwasher

 3. Copper and Non-Stick Cookware

-Copper pots and pans will lose their beautiful shine in the dishwasher, while non-stick pans risk losing their coating (and their magic touch).
+Copper pots and pans will lose their beautiful shine, while non-stick pans risk losing their coating (and their magic touch).

 Tip: